valkey-io/valkey-py/CONTRIBUTING.md

 ## Testing

 Call `invoke tests` to run all tests, or `invoke all-tests` to run linters tests as well.
-With the 'tests' and 'all-tests' targets, all Redis and RedisCluster tests will be run.
+With the 'tests' and 'all-tests' targets, all Valkey and ValkeyCluster tests will be run.

-It is possible to run only Redis client tests (with cluster mode disabled) by using `invoke standalone-tests`; similarly, RedisCluster tests can be run by using `invoke cluster-tests`.
+It is possible to run only Valkey client tests (with cluster mode disabled) by using `invoke standalone-tests`; similarly, ValkeyCluster tests can be run by using `invoke cluster-tests`.

 Each run of tests starts and stops the various dockers required.
 Sometimes